Q: Do I need to receive more than one vaccination?

 Q: Do you have rapid testing.

-Q: What is the difference between rapid antigen tests and the Abbott Molecular COVID test?
+Q: What is the rapid antigen test?

-Rapid Antigen test: this test detects specific proteins on the surface of the virus.
+A: Rapid Antigen test: this test detects specific proteins on the surface of the virus.
 There are questions about the sensitivity of antigen tests.
 According to the World Health Organization (WHO), antigens detected are expressed only when the virus is actively replicating, meaning these tests work best to identify acute or early active infection.
 However, According to the Mayo Clinic, there’s an increased chance of false negative results with the antigen test and a physician may recommend a molecular test to confirm a negative antigen result.

 Ultimately, the rapid molecular test is more sensitive than the antigen test and is considered confirmatory while the antigen test is not.